alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - boundary logic
 - framework hierarchy
 - source-preservation method
+- source-event logic
+- visible-line logic

-Derivative-risk increases when repeated material appears without citation, without the relevant source-line, or with the source-line replaced by generic, collective, or substitute authorship language.
+Derivative-risk increases when repeated material appears without citation, without the relevant source-line, without the source event, without the visible line, or with the source-line replaced by generic, collective, or substitute authorship language.

 Repetition does not become true because many people repeat it.